 -- as recorded in first section of the Samguk-Yusa --

-send him down to earth to govern his own land.(#2) Hwanin surveyed the mountains of the earth and chose
+to send him down to earth to govern his own land.(#2) Hwanin surveyed the mountains of the earth and chose

-Mount Taebaek-san 태백산 太白山 (#3) [Grand White Mountain] as the best site, Opened Heaven (gaecheon) and sent
+Mount Taebaek-san 태백산 太白山 (#3) [Grand White Mountain] as the best site, Opened Heaven (gaecheon)

-peak of Taebaek-san.
+the peak of Taebaek-san.
 Here he established a sacred city (Shinshi 신시 神市 spirit-city).
 He marshaled the

 noble spirits of Wind, Rain and Clouds as his Ministers.
 A government was established with 360 departments to

-rule with laws and moral codes about agriculture, grain-storage, hunting, fishing, sickness and medicine, education, the arts,
+rule with laws and moral codes about agriculture, grain-storage, hunting, fishing, medicine, education, the arts,

 family-life, determination of good and evil, and etc.(4)

 The tiger shortly gave up in impatient hunger and left the cave.
-The bear remained and after 21 days was transformed
+The bear remained and after 21 more days was

-sacred tree on the peak.
+the sacred tree on the peak.
 She had no husband, however, and prayed for a son.
-Hwanung was moved by her prayers to
+Hwanung was moved by her

 Nine months later she gave birth to a son, who was named Dan-gun Wanggeom 단군 왕검 檀君王儉 (7).

-probably at Mt.
-Guwol-san in Hwanghae Province, and named it Joseon (8) in the 50th year of the reign of the
+Asadal (probably at Mt.
+Guwol-san in Hwanghae Province), and named it Joseon (8) in the 50th year of the reign

-King Dangun moved his capital again, but then returned to Asadal and abdicated his throne, hiding himself in the
+to Joseon.
+King Dangun moved his capital again, but then returned to Asadal and abdicated his throne, hiding

 |This has become the main Story of Korean National Origin